GDPR and Your Data 🇪🇺

 Standard Contractual Clauses (SCCs)

-In accordance with the Schrems II ruling which invalidated the privacy shield framework, we rely on the latest Standard Contractual Clauses to ensure appropriate safeguards for personal data transfers from the EU to countries outside of the EU.
+In accordance with the Schrems II ruling which invalidated the privacy shield framework, for any data that passes through cloud vendors we rely on the latest Standard Contractual Clauses to ensure appropriate safeguards for personal data transfers from the EU to countries outside of the EU.

 Our servers are hosted in the cloud with Digital Ocean.
 You can view Digital Ocean's SCCs and Data Processing Agreements here (Schedule 3 relates specifically to our use of Digital Ocean as processor).